JaneliaSciComp/G4_Display_Tools/docs/DAtools_overview.md

 ## How to set up automatic data processing

-Please see the [Display Tools Section](../README.md) for an introduction to the data processing tools and detailed tutorials on how to use it.
+Please see the [G4 Data Analysis section](Data_analysis_documentation.md) for an introduction to the data processing tools and detailed tutorials on how to use it.
 Here I will give you a general idea of what's required.

 You will access a file we provided called create_processing_settings.m.
 This file contains many different parameters, which is covered in detail in the tutorials.
 Essentially, you will provide information such as file name and save locations, information pertaining to the structure of your experiment, information pertaining to channels you used and datatypes you'd like to analyze, and provide parameters for normalization and error checking.
 When you have your settings the way you want them, you can run the file and it will create a .mat file wherever you specified.
 This .mat file contains your processing settings.